By: Andrew Forrest - Updated May 2025

 Durability and longevity are important factors to consider when selecting hiking boot insoles.
 Durability refers to the capacity of a product to tolerate wear, pressure, or damage over time, while longevity is the duration of time that a product can be used before it becomes unusable or worn out.

 Before using a specific deodorising product, I just used a kitchen staple, and many people still do - bicarbonate of soda (baking soda).
-It works as a natural deodoriser that can help eliminate unwanted odours from your walking boots.
+It is a natural deodoriser that can help eliminate unwanted odours from your walking boots.
 Sprinkle a generous amount of baking soda inside the boots on your insoles, or remove them and shake directly onto them and leave overnight to absorb odours.
 The day after, remove the baking soda by shaking it out or using a vacuum cleaner.

 One other way to control odours from your insole or the inside of your boot is with a Boot Banana.
 It's a fun way (and they make excellent gifts for the walkers/hikers you never know what to buy for) to deodorise and help dry your boots.
-I was sceptical when I first bought one but I find they do work!
+I was sceptical when I first bought one, but I find they do work!

 Insoles featuring moisture-wicking materials can also help keep feet dry and fresh during hikes, contributing to odour control and overall comfort.
 The less moisture, the less chance of forming blisters, which is one of the top tips for preventing blisters.